vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 ---
 ## 2) Thermal non-equilibrium

-As mentioned in the introduction, the non-equilibrium solver _hy2Foam_ can take two forms: it can either solve for mixture vibro-electronic energy equation or multiple vibro-electronic energy equations.
+As mentioned in the introduction, the non-equilibrium solver _hy2Foam_ can take two forms: it can either solve the mixture vibro-electronic energy equation or multiple vibro-electronic energy equations.
 The choice of the former variant is highly recommended.

 ### 2.1 Two-temperature solver, single vibro-electronic energy pool
 The <dict>thermophysicalProperties</dict> dictionary setup in this variant of _hy2Foam_ is